PERSIMUNE/explainer/README.md

 ## Acknowledgements

 Many thanks to my colleagues at CHIP/PERSIMUNE to support this work by their feedback.
-In addition, thanks to the authors and maintainers of all the utilized packages for their dedication to advancing the R ecosystem.
+In addition, thanks to the CRAN team as well as the authors and maintainers of all the utilized packages for their dedication to advancing the R ecosystem.

 ## Funding